 - Website.
 A site that compiles, organizes, and comments upon your writing work and professional materials.
 You can use a website developed for another class or create a new one.

-- CV.
+- CV/Resume.
 An overview of your educational and professional experiences.